Techtonica/curriculum/objectives/week-6-assessment.md

   - A function that solves its problem by calling itself with different arguments
   - This can be a standalone function, e.g. fibonacci
   - more commonly, it's used in a Class that holds hierarchical data (CSS Selector Code Challenge)
-- Jasmine testing
+- Jest testing
-  - You should be able to run existing Jasmine tests
+  - You should be able to run existing Jest tests
-  - You should be able to write a new Jasmine test using `describe`, `it`, and `expect` functions
+  - You should be able to write a new Jest test using `describe`, `it`, and `expect` functions
   - this skill was practiced in the Pair Activity & Eventonica

 ### HTTP (Concepts Only)